Rule 1

 First, because they're mechanical devices that use a CO2 cartridge to provide the inflation, they have to be set up properly and kept in good working condition.

 Second, the manual ones have to be activated by the user - a fact that makes them a bad choice for cold water immersion - particularly if the user isn't wearing thermal protection.
-This is because the mental disorientation that a cold shock victim experiences can lead them to fail to inflate in time to prevent themselves from drowning.
+The mental disorientation experienced by a cold shock victim can result in failure to inflate the PFD in time to prevent drowning.
 Read about Dr. Mirman's close call.

-Of particular concern is the fact that many paddleboarders wear a waist-mounted, manually-inflatable style that they position with the device behind them, which leaves the pull-tab in the most difficult position to grab when activating the device.
-This is a very significant hazard.
+Many paddleboarders wear a waist-mounted, manually-inflatable PFD that's positioned behind them.
+This leaves the pull-tab in the most difficult position to grab when activating the device.
+This is a very significant hazard that's resulted in numerus fatalities.

 Floatation Coats and Coveralls